5 Ways to Protect Your Pet this Thanksgiving

 November 15, 2018

-Dog crates are extremely versatile and are useful in many situations, so when choosing the size of dog crate, you may want to consider how and where you will be using it as well as considering the size of your dog.
+Dog crates are extremely versatile and are useful in many situations, so when choosing the size of a dog crate, you may want to consider how and where you will be using it as well as considering the size of your dog.
 Remember, a crate is not a punishment to your pet.
-It is his safe place and, with training, it will become somewhere he will happily go to rest, sleep and relax.
+It is his safe place and, with training, it will become somewhere he will happily go to rest, sleep, and relax.

 When choosing a crate some people think that larger is better.
 However, dogs don’t view the space in this way.
-In the wild the den is a snug enclosed area that offers safety and comfort.
+In the wild, the den is a snug enclosed area that offers safety and comfort.
 Lucky for you, your dog retains this instinct.

 In order to give him someplace where he feels secure and comfortable the crate should be long enough for him to lie down in without having to curl up and tall enough for him to sit and stand without touching the roof.
 With these two dimensions in mind, standard crate designs will generally ensure that it is wide enough for him to comfortably turn around in.

 For width and length, have your dog stand in front of you and measure the distance from his nose to the base of his tail.
 Add a couple of inches and this is the length of cage he will be comfortable in.
 For height, first check to see if your dog is taller when standing or sitting, and in his tallest pose measure from the floor to the top of his head.
 Add a couple of inches and you now have the height you need.

 If the new addition to your household is a puppy, or still growing, then you will need to look up the breed standard to estimate his adult size, the American Kennel Club website is an excellent resource for this.
 Your puppy will grow quickly with small breeds reaching their full size within a year, medium-size breeds taking up to 18 months and larger breeds up to 3 years.
 Instead of buying a new crate every few months, choose a crate that is suitable for his adult size and buy a divider (some crates come with a divider) that can be used to adjust the space in the crate as he grows.